evs-chris/raport/Expr.md

 * `join(map(filter(things =>count > 10) =>name) ', ')`
 * `pipe(things filter(=>count > 10) map(=>name) join(', '))`

-The latter is a bit longer, but considerably more easy to follow.
+The latter is a bit longer, but tends to be easier to follow the value through the flow, especially when the intermediate steps get longer or more complicated.

 ## Flow Control